Litigation related to Smithfield Foods: Legislation

 The state legislature passed the North Carolina Farm Act of 2018 to help reduce the exposure of farmers to unreasonable litigation and high punitive damage awards.
 Governor Roy Cooper vetoed the act, but the legislature overrode his veto.
 The new law does not apply to lawsuits that have already been filed.

 Virginia

-In February of 1978, Virginia's State Water Control Board sought civil penalties against Smithfield for failing to make improvements to mitigate wastewater discharge into the Pagan River in a timely manner.
+In February 1978, Virginia's State Water Control Board sought civil penalties against Smithfield for failing to make improvements to mitigate wastewater discharge into the Pagan River in a timely manner.
 In June of that year, the state attorney general accepted an out-of-court settlement that included a $25,000 payment.

 In 1985, a federal judge in Richmond fined a Smithfield subsidiary about $1.2 million in a Clean Water Act suit filed by the Chesapeake Bay Foundation and the Natural Resources Defense Council.

 Labor disputes

 The Smithfield Packing plant in Tar Heel, North Carolina, was the site of a 15-year dispute between the company and the United Food and Commercial Workers Union, which had tried since the early 1990s to organize the plant's roughly 5,000 hourly workers.

 After demonstrations, lockouts, and a shareholder meeting that was disrupted by shareholders supporting the union, the union called for a boycott of Smithfield products.
 In 2007, Smithfield countered by filing a federal racketeering lawsuit against the union.
 The following year Smithfield and the union reached an agreement, under which the union agreed to suspend its boycott in return for the company dropping its racketeering case and allowing another election.
 In December 2008, workers voted 2,041 to 1,879 in favor of joining the union.